shaileshsuthar675/Machine-Learning/SLA Printer Variation checker/Readme.md

 -	What is RSS (Residual sum of the square)?
 -	How to calculate the mean square error and compare the different models to get the best fit model?
 -	How does the multi-model regression works?
+-	And also how to get best fit prediction model with respect to variable parameters with the help of GridSearchCV.

 ## ✍️ Skills